-Similar to the above itinerary, this itinerary differentiates itself by making stops in the Falkland Islands before guests arrive in Antartica.
+Similar to the above itinerary, this itinerary differentiates itself by making stops in the Falkland Islands before guests arrive in Antarctica.

 Lars-Eric Lindblad lead the first “citizen-explorer” expedition to Antarctica in 1966.
-Continuing to sail Antartica and the rest of the globe, the company grew into what is now known as Lindblad Expeditions.
+Continuing to sail Antarctica and the rest of the globe, the company grew into what is now known as Lindblad Expeditions.
 Not only does Lindblad have an extensive expedition history of its own but the company is also partnered with National Geographic.
-This partnership allows guests can cruise beside the scientists, researchers, and naturalists that make up National Geographic’s team onboard.
+This partnership allows guests can cruise beside the scientists, researchers, and naturalists that make up National Geographic’s team on board.

 Antarctica, S. Georgia & The Falklands – 24-days from Buenos Aires or Santiago, to Ushuaia

 Like the above itinerary, guests will either fly into Buenos Aires or Santiago, ship dependent.
-Then guests will cross the Drake Passage before spending six days in Antartica.
+Then guests will cross the Drake Passage before spending six days in Antarctica.
 Guests will disembark in Ushuaia.